Honoré de Balzac: Marriage, romantic relationships, and death

 Although he married late in life, Balzac had already written two treatises on marriage: Physiologie du Mariage and Scènes de la Vie Conjugale.
 These works lacked firsthand knowledge; Saintsbury points out that "cœlebs cannot talk of [marriage] with much authority".
 In late April the newly-weds set off for Paris.
 His health deteriorated on the way, and Ewelina wrote to her daughter about Balzac being "in a state of extreme weakness" and "sweating profusely".
 They arrived in the French capital on 20 May, his fifty-first birthday.

-Five months after his wedding, on Sunday, 18 August 1850, Balzac died in the presence of his mother — his wife, Eve de Balzac (formerly Countess Hańska) had gone to bed.
+Five months after his wedding, on Sunday, 18 August 1850, Balzac died of gangrene associated with congestive heart failure, in the presence of his mother—his wife, Eve de Balzac (formerly Countess Hańska) had gone to bed.
 He had been visited that day by Victor Hugo, who later served as a pallbearer and the eulogist at Balzac's funeral.
+Some modern researchers have attributed a factor in his death to excessive coffee consumption or a caffeine overdose (Balzac reportedly drank over 50 cups a day) but this has yet to be proved.

 Balzac is buried at Père Lachaise Cemetery in Paris.
 At his memorial service, Victor Hugo pronounced "Today we have people in black because of the death of the man of talent; a nation in mourning for a man of genius".
 The funeral was attended by "almost every writer in Paris", including Frédérick Lemaître, Gustave Courbet, Dumas père and Dumas fils, as well as representatives of the Légion d'honneur and other dignitaries.

-Later, a statue (called the Monument to Balzac) was created by the celebrated French sculptor Auguste Rodin.
+In the 1890s, the celebrated French sculptor Auguste Rodin created a statue called the Monument to Balzac.
 Cast in bronze, the Balzac Monument has stood since 1939 nearby the intersection of Boulevard Raspail and Boulevard Montparnasse at Place Pablo-Picasso.
 Rodin featured Balzac in several of his smaller sculptures as well.

 Writing style

-The Comédie Humaine remained unfinished at the time of his death—Balzac had plans to include numerous other books, most of which he never started.
+The Comédie humaine remained unfinished at the time of his death—Balzac had plans to include numerous other books, most of which he never started.
 He frequently flitted between works in progress.
 "Finished articles" were frequently revised between editions.
 This piecemeal style is reflective of the author's own life, a possible attempt to stabilize it through fiction.
 "The vanishing man", wrote Sir Victor Pritchett, "who must be pursued from the rue Cassini to ...
 Versailles, Ville d'Avray, Italy, and Vienna can construct a settled dwelling only in his work".